Energy Efficiency Regulations · Reclimatize

 Standards and Labelling Programme

 BEE’s Standards and Labelling Programme sets minimum energy performance standards and star ratings for appliances and industrial equipment.
-It covers a wide range of products from consumer appliances to industrial motors, pumps and compressors.
-For industrial facilities, the programme is relevant both directly — through mandatory standards for equipment purchased for use in the plant — and indirectly, through its influence on the energy intensity of the goods and equipment that facilities procure.
-As India’s manufacturing base grows, improving the efficiency of industrial equipment is increasingly recognised as a cost-effective decarbonisation lever.
+It covers consumer appliances and industrial motors, pumps, and compressors.
+For industrial facilities, the programme is relevant both directly — through mandatory standards for equipment purchased — and indirectly, through its influence on the energy intensity of the goods and equipment that facilities procure.
+As India’s manufacturing base grows, improving the efficiency of industrial equipment is recognised as a cost-effective lever for reducing specific energy consumption and therefore GEI under CCTS.

 Trading Instrument